-- 1.14 The Revised Preferred Strategy is the subject of a 6-week statutory consultation period during which time anyone can make comments on it by submitting their comments in writing to the Council during the statutory consultation period. - 1.15 This Revised Preferred Strategy was formally published for comment on 15 January 2025 and the period of consultation will close on 26 February 2025.
-Comments on the Revised Preferred Strategy and its supporting documents must be submitted to the Council by the closing date of the consultation.
-It should be noted that any comments received after the closing date will not be accepted and will not be considered. - 1.16 The Revised Preferred Strategy and its supporting documents are available for inspection on the Council's website, and copies of the Revised Preferred Strategy have been placed in each of the libraries throughout the County Borough. - 1.17 Comments on the Revised Preferred Strategy can be made through the Council's website.
+The Preferred Strategy is the subject of a 6-week statutory consultation period during which time anyone can make comments on it by submitting their comments in writing to the Council during the statutory consultation period.

+This Preferred Strategy was formally published for comment on received after the closing date will not be accepted and will not be considered.

+19th October 2022 and the period of consultation will close on 30th November 2022.

+Comments on the Preferred Strategy and it supporting documents must be submitted to the Council by the closing date.
+It should be noted that any comments

+The Preferred Strategy and its supporting documents are available for inspection on the Council's websites, and copies of the Preferred Strategy have been placed in each of the libraries throughout the County Borough.

+Comments on the Preferred Strategy can be made through the Council's website, via e-mail to the LDP mailbox at Idp@caerphilly.gov.uk, or by letter to Strategic Planning, Tredomen House, Tredomen Park, Tredomen, Ystrad Mynach, CF82 7WF.

-2 National, Regional and Local Context
+2. National, Regional and Local Context

-2.1 This section provides a broad introduction to the Plan area, outlining the key economic, social, environmental and cultural characteristics of the County Borough.
-It also sets out the policy context for the plan and, due to the requirement for the Revised Preferred Strategy to have regard to a wide range of other plans, policies and programmes, it also sets out the wider context at national, regional and local level.
+This section provides a broad introduction to the Plan area, outlining the key economic social, environmental and cultural characteristics of the County Borough.
+It also sets out the policy context for the plan and, due to the requirement for the Preferred Strategy to have regard to a wide range of other plans, policies and programmes, it also sets out the wider context at national, regional and local level.
 It should be noted that, as a statutory requirement, the Integrated Sustainability Appraisal Scoping Report (Scoping Report) sets out a list of policies, plans, programmes and strategies relevant to the 2RLDP.